-Further, in January of 2017, Paul Sawyers at Venture Beats reported that Verily received a $800 million investment from Temasek – an investment company with a reported $180 billion in assets across a range of sectors including life sciences.
+Further, in January of 2017, Paul Sawyers at Venture Beats reported that Verily received an $800 million investment from Temasek – an investment company with a reported $180 billion in assets across a range of sectors including life sciences.

-Google has also invested in early cancer diagnostics company GRAIL (also funded by Amazon), collaborated with Johnson and Johnson to develop a medical/surgical robot called Verb Surgical, and has backed aging research under its Alphabet arm.
+Google has also invested in early cancer diagnostics company GRAIL (also funded by Amazon), collaborated with Johnson and Johnson to develop a medical/surgical robot called Verb Surgical, and has backed aging research under its Alphabet Arm.

 Digitizing the Future of Human Health

-As these tech behemoths explore the contributions they can make human health, it remains to be seen which one will grab the lion’s share of this trillion dollar industry.
+As these tech behemoths explore the contributions they can make to human health, it remains to be seen which one will grab the lion’s share of this trillion dollar industry.
 Comment below if you know of other ways in which Google, Apple or Amazon are covertly leveraging capital or expertise to develop ground-breaking healthcare technology.